Romain/Matomo-IP-to-Company/README.md

 ## Description

-This plugin provides you with the name of the company which holds the IP that visited your website.
+This plugin is meant to be installed on Matomo.
+It provides you with the name of the company which holds the IP that visited your website.